 The Galaxy S23 Ultra has several unique camera features like 100X zoom, dual-mode video, and more.
 However, the iPhone 14 Pro Max stands no behind.
 It has better video quality and 48MP ProRAW that remains unmatched.

 8. Battery and Charging

 The Galaxy S23 Ultra shall feature a 5,000mAh battery, while the iPhone 14 Pro Max has a 4,323mAh battery.
-Both smartphones have a massive batteries, but the iPhone 14 Pro Max should last longer, at least from what we expect.
-For instance, the iPhone 14 Pro Max has a longer battery life than the Galaxy S22 Ultra, despite having a smaller battery.
+Both smartphones have a massive battery, but the iPhone 14 Pro Max should last longer, at least from what we expect.
+For instance, the iPhone 14 Pro Max has a longer battery life than the Galaxy S22 Ultra despite having a smaller battery.

 However, the Galaxy S23 Ultra could give a battery life, thanks to the more power-efficient Snapdragon 8 Gen 2 chip.
 Nevertheless, both smartphones will provide you with better battery life.

 When it comes to charging, the Galaxy S23 Ultra takes the win.
 It supports faster wired 45W charging support, while the iPhone 14 Pro Max only supports 27W.
 As a result, the iPhone 14 Pro Max takes around 2 hours for a full charge, while the Galaxy S23 Ultra takes just over an hour.

 Both smartphones also support wireless charging.
 However, the Galaxy S23 Ultra also supports reverse wireless charging, which you can use to charge your wireless earbuds.
 The iPhone 14 Pro Max also has its wireless charging solution, MagSafe.

 The Samsung Galaxy S23 Ultra has a better display, better design, S Pen, faster charging, better GPU performance, 100X zoom, better HDR, and five years of software support.